Intermolecular Forces in Liquids

 (3) Hydrogen bonding.

-The relative size of these interactions is important so the relative effects are understood
+– The relative size of these interactions is important so the relative effects are understood.

-Clearly normal covalent bonds are almost 40 times the strength of hydrogen bonds.
+– Clearly, normal covalent bonds are almost 40 times the strength of hydrogen bonds.

-Covalent bonds are almost 200 times the strength of dipole-dipole forces, and more than 400 times the size of London dispersion forces.
+– Covalent bonds are almost 200 times the strength of dipole-dipole forces and more than 400 times the size of London dispersion forces.

-Dipole-dipole attractions exist between molecules that are polar.
+– Dipole-dipole attractions exist between polar molecules.

-This requires the presence of polar bonds and an unsymmetrical molecule.
+– This requires the presence of polar bonds and an unsymmetrical molecule.

-These molecules have a permanent separation of positive and negative charge.
+– These molecules have a permanent separation of positive and negative charge.

 – The H atom in one molecule is attracted to the Cl in a neighbour.

-The intermolecular force is weak compared to a covalent bond, but this dipole-dipole interaction is one of the stronger intermolecular attractions.
+– The intermolecular force is weak compared to a covalent bond, but this dipole-dipole interaction is one of the stronger intermolecular attractions.

-London Dispersion Forces
+(2) London Dispersion Forces

-London dispersion forces exist in nonpolar molecules.
+– London dispersion forces exist in nonpolar molecules.

-These forces result from temporary charge imbalances.
+– These forces result from temporary charge imbalances.

-The temporary charges exist because the electrons in a molecule or ion move randomly in the structure.
+– The temporary charges exist because the electrons in a molecule or ion move randomly in the structure.

-At the same time, the electrons in one particle repel the electrons in the neighbour and create a short lived charge imbalance.
+– At the same time, the electrons in one particle repel the electrons in the neighbour and create a short-lived charge imbalance.

-These temporary charges in one molecule or atom attract opposite charges in nearby molecules or atoms.
+– These temporary charges in one molecule or atom attract opposite charges in nearby molecules or atoms.

-A local slight positive charge (δ+) in one molecule will be attracted to a temporary slight negative charge (δ–) in a neighbouring molecule.
+– A local slight positive charge (δ+) in one molecule will be attracted to a temporary slight negative charge (δ–) in a neighbouring molecule.

 London Forces in Hydrocarbons and Organic Molecules

-The temporary separations of charge that lead to the London force attractions are what attract one nonpolar organic molecule to its neighbours.
+– The temporary separations of charge that lead to the London force attractions are what attract one nonpolar organic molecule to its neighbours.

-The possibilities for these interactions go up within creasing molecular size and surface.
+– The possibilities for these interactions go up within creasing molecular size and surface.

 – Also The larger surface increases the chances for the (induced)charge separation.

-If the molecules are linear they have more surface area than if they are folded into a sphere.
+– If the molecules are linear they have more surface area than if they are folded into a sphere.

-The linear molecules have higher melting and boiling points because of the increased attractions.
+– The linear molecules have higher melting and boiling points because of the increased attractions.

-Hydrogen bonding is a unique type of intermolecular attraction.
+– Hydrogen bonding is a unique type of intermolecular attraction.

-There are two requirements:
+– There are two requirements:

-(1) Covalent bond between an H atom and either F, O, or N. These are the three most
+(1) Covalent bond between an H atom and either F, O, or N. These are the three most electronegative elements.

 (2) Interaction of the H atom in this kind of polar bond with a lone pair of electrons on a nearby atom like F, O, or N.

-The normal boiling point for water is 100ºC.
-The observed boiling point is high compared to the expected value.
+– The observed boiling point is high compared to the expected value.

 – If the trend continued the predicted boiling point would be below –62ºC.
 The (anomalous) boiling point for water is the result of hydrogen bonding between water molecules.

-– The water molecules in the solid state have tetrahedral arrangement for the two lone pairs and two single bonds radiating out from the oxygen.
+– The water molecules in the solid state have a tetrahedral arrangement for the two lone pairs and two single bonds radiating out from the oxygen.